This post contains compensated links. Please read our disclaimer for more info.

 Local laundries are extremely cheap and will be cheaper than your hotel laundry service.
 You can find these outside your hotel, just look for laundry signs which will show you where to go.
 Prices are either by the piece or the kilo and you usually drop your clothes off one day and collect them the next.
 If you get the clothes to the laundry place when it first opens you can often get them back later that day.
 I always take a couple of large cotton bags that act as our laundry bags and will get it done every 4 days.

 Money in Bali

-The Bali currency is Rupiah and can take a bit to work out all the zeros.
+The Bali currency is Rupiah and it can take a bit to work out all the zeros.
 We usually write out approximate exchanges for our currency for notes like 100,000rp and 10,000rp.
-We usually exchange some money at the money changers just after customs and immigration so we have cash to buy water or pay our driver for the transfer.
-The exchange rate at the airport is slightly lower than you will find on the streets of Bali but works out to be not that much when you are only changing $50.
+We usually exchange some money at the money changers just after customs at the airport so we have cash to buy water or pay our driver for the transfer.
+The exchange rate at the airport is slightly lower than you will find on the streets of Bali but works out to be ok when you are only changing $50.